LukasMarx/ai-food-blog/src/content/posts/Lo Mein.md

 recipeYield: "4"
 calories: 350
 recipeCuisine: "Chinese"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Bring a large pot of water to a boil.
 Add the lo mein noodles and cook for 3-4 minutes until tender.
 Drain and set aside.", "In a large skillet or wok, heat the vegetable oil and sesame oil over medium-high heat.
 Add the minced garlic and stir-fry for 30 seconds.", "Add the mushrooms, carrots, bell peppers, and onions to the skillet and stir-fry for 5-7 minutes until the vegetables are tender.", "In a small bowl, whisk together the soy sauce, oyster sauce, brown sugar, and black pepper.
 Pour the sauce over the vegetables and stir to combine.", "Add the cooked lo mein noodles to the skillet and toss to coat with the sauce and vegetables.
-Cook for 2-3 minutes until heated through.", "Serve the Lo Mein hot, garnished with sliced green onions and sesame seeds."
+Cook for 2-3 minutes until heated through.", "Serve the Lo Mein hot, garnished with sliced green onions and sesame seeds.", ]
-]
 ---

 Lo Mein is a popular Chinese dish that is easy to make and delicious to eat.
 It is a perfect option for a quick and healthy weeknight meal.
 The dish is versatile and can be made with a variety of vegetables and proteins.
 In this recipe, we will be making a vegetarian version of Lo Mein with mushrooms, carrots, bell peppers, and onions.